pushpak1300/vibegit/README.md

 ### `vibegit mcp-server`

-Start the MCP server for AI agent integration.
+Start an MCP (Mission Control Protocol) server that exposes vibegit commands as tools for AI agents.

 ```
 USAGE
   $ vibegit mcp-server [--port <value>]

 FLAGS
-  -p, --port=<value>  [default: 3000] Port to run the server on
+  -p, --port=<value>  [default: 3333] Port to run MCP server on

 EXAMPLES
   $ vibegit mcp-server
-  $ vibegit mcp-server --port 3001
+  $ vibegit mcp-server --port 3000
 ```

 ## MCP Server for AI Agents

 The vibegit CLI includes a Mission Control Protocol (MCP) server that allows AI agents to interact with vibegit functionality via API endpoints.
 This enables automation and integration with other tools.

-### Configuration

-The MCP server can be configured using environment variables:

-- `MCP_PORT`: The port number for the server (default: 3000)
-- `MCP_API_KEY`: API key for authentication (default: "vibegit-mcp-key")

-For production use, create a `.env` file in your project root with these variables set to secure values.

 ### API Endpoints

 The MCP server exposes RESTful API endpoints for all vibegit operations:

+- `GET /`: Lists available tools and endpoints
-- `GET /sessions`: List all vibegit sessions
+- `POST /list-tools`: Lists all available vibegit commands as tools
-- `POST /sessions`: Create a new session
-- `GET /sessions/:name`: Get information about a specific session
-- `DELETE /sessions/:name`: Remove a session
-- `POST /sessions/:name/push`: Push changes from a session
+- `POST /call-tool`: Executes a specific vibegit command

-All API calls require authentication via the `x-api-key` header.

-### OpenAPI Specification

-The MCP server provides an OpenAPI specification at `/openapi.yaml` that documents all available endpoints and their parameters.
+- `POST /close`: Shuts down the MCP server

+All tools exposed by the MCP server can be accessed programmatically, enabling AI agents to interact with vibegit sessions.

 ### Example Usage